 What is Melt Blowing?

-Melt blowing is a process that extrudes molten polymer resins with high velocity air.
-This air is heated and enables the resins to form fine fibers, which, in simplified terms, collect onto a screen and create a nonwoven web, offering the following properties:
+Melt blowing extrudes molten polymer resins with high velocity air.
+The air is then heated and enables the resins to form fine fibers.
+This means they collect onto a screen, creating a nonwoven adhesive web that offers the following properties:

 - High surface area